ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/mining/index.md

 ## How Ethereum transactions were mined {#how-ethereum-transactions-were-mined}

-The following provides an overview of how transactions were mined in Ethereum Proof of Work, an analogous description of this process for Ethereum PoS can be found [here](/developers/docs/consensus-mechanisms/pos/#transaction-execution-ethereum-pos).
+The following provides an overview of how transactions were mined in Ethereum proof-of-work.
+An analogous description of this process for Ethereum proof-of-stake can be found [here](/developers/docs/consensus-mechanisms/pos/#transaction-execution-ethereum-pos).

 1. A user writes and signs a [transaction](/developers/docs/transactions/) request with the private key of some [account](/developers/docs/accounts/).
 2. The user broadcasts the transaction request to the entire Ethereum network from some [node](/developers/docs/nodes-and-clients/).